 4.)
 Accept rejection

 Social media is bad for providing personal validation.
-I still get bugged that X doesn’t follow me, or Y doesn’t reply to my tweets/DMs.
+I still get bugged that ‘X’ doesn’t follow me, or ‘Y’ doesn’t reply to my tweets/DMs.
 It’s destructive, trust me.
-So is questioning why outlet X won’t accept your pitches, or even reply.
+So is questioning why outlet X won’t accept or reply to your pitches.

-The key is, don’t let that rejection define you negatively.
+The key is to not let that rejection define you negatively.
 Work hard at your craft and you’ll have nothing to feel insecure about, and always, always, treat people with respect, even if it’s not forthcoming from them.

 5.)
 Take care of yourself

 This one is a touch more personal.
 I see a lot of my peers struggling with mental health issues, whether privately or publicly, and I’ve had the same obstacles to overcome.

 Being self employed is certainly a mental strain.
 You’re the boss, the employee, the accountant, the lot.
 Money may not always flow, but be sure to surround yourself with good people and talk to them if things get tough.
 The greatest damage you can to do yourself is to stay silent.
 You don’t need to tweet about it or write it down in public like I am now, but make sure you have someone you can open up to and trust.